NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/bcftools.md

 > Note that Some operations only work on indexed files in [bctools], and Working with multiple VCF files will require indexing.
 - Standard vs non standard indexes <!-- what is that -->

 bcftools / variant manipulation:
-- line interesections <!-- not sure what they mean : "when performing line intersections, the desire"  -> what does that mean ? is it the comlumn pipleup at the variant? -->
+- line interesections <!-- This is something to do with combining/cross referencing multiple variant files.
+We wont use that here : "when performing line intersections, the desire"  -> matching variant position ... -->
-- phasing
+- phasing <!-- linkage - using this information can be usefull to detect errors.
+We do not use here -->
 - mapQ : The mapping quality - as provided by samtools.
 [Samtools] mapping quality is computed as such: `−10 log10 Probability {mapping position is wrong}` (phred correspondance) <!-- TODO understand better>
 - BAQ: per base alignment quality - Offset to base alignment quality - realignment <!-- TODO understand better https://github.com/samtools/samtools/issues/655>